Maikuolan/Common/_docs/YAML.md

 }

-Is the reconstructed YAML data, and the original YAML data, the same?
+Is the reconstructed YAML data and the original YAML data the same?
 Yes.
 ```

+Worth noting, however, that reconstruction isn't aware about references, anchors, or inline variables.
+So, if you're reconstructing YAML data originating from a source utilising references, anchors, or inline variables, those won't be included in the reconstructed data.

 ---